 Summer: From December to March is a favorite time to visit Salvador.
 You will find the crowded beaches and pricey events.
 Temperatures rarely fall below 80ºF (26ºC) or rise beyond 95ºF (34ºC).

 Winter: Between June to August, can be very wet, but some days temperature may drop a few degrees cool enough for a light jacket.
 Regardless during the day, it is always hot, but the ocean breeze may bring you some comfort and from my practical experience showers rarely lasted enough to spoil my travel.

-Most Popular: Between January to February when there are full of activities like Carnaval, Reveillon week, Semana Santa event.
-During this period hotels are pricey, and the city is crowded including the beaches.
+Most Popular: Between January to February, when there are full of activities like Carnaval, Reveillon week, and Semana Santa event.
+During this period, hotels are pricey, and the city is crowded, including the beaches.

 How to Get There

 By Air: Salvador International Airport (SSA) is only 25 km from the Historic Center of Salvador.
 There are International and domestic flights to and from Salvador airport.
 I took a direct flight from Sao Paulo and, on my return, took a non-stop flight to Rio de Janeiro.
 Check flights from your area.